tinaba96/kiwami/README.md

 I used Firebase for user authentication for them to login to the reservation app.
 Also I implemented a lot of validation for both frontend and backend such as the limitation of number of reservations in each slots and ID should be invalid if it is already used by other users.
 I also considered the cases that same user can reserve multiple times if they have multiple IDs.
 What I fucused on is that I tried to implement most of the function in Frontend to prevent the users to make any actions that affects badly on our server side.
-If a lot of users calls many APIs at the same, the server load can be higher that may leads to the server down.
+Because if a lot of users calls many APIs at the same, the server load can be higher that may leads to the server down.
 In addition, instead of asking backend for processing or data in Database, I tried to handle that in frontend in order to reduce the API calls and loading time so that I can increase the User Experience. (ex.
 Disable all the time slots on the same day once the user reserves (calls the API) instead of calling the APIs to check each time slots whether it is available or not)

 - - -